libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 ## XCode

-**NOTE:** It's recommended that you build libgit2 as a static library for Xcode projects.
+**NOTE:** It's *highly* recommended that you build libgit2 as a static library for Xcode projects.
-This simplifies distribution significantly.
+This simplifies distribution significantly, as the resolution of dynamic libraries at runtime can be extremely problematic.

-Your search paths will need to be modified to include the location of the libgit2 headers and binaries.
+Your search paths will need to be modified to include the location of the libgit2 headers.
 In Xcode 5, open the project node, open the `Build Settings` tab, make sure all settings are shown, and look for `Header Search Paths`:

 [![Xcode Screenshot](xcode-headers.png)](xcode-headers.png)

-If you're working from a source distribution, the include path to add is `/path/to/libgit2/include`, and the library path is `/path/to/libgit2/build`.
+If you're working from a source distribution, the include path to add is `/path/to/libgit2/include`.
 You can add this to the target or the entire project.

 Next you'll have to link to the right binary library.